New website users are created as either SFTP or Shell users. This article explains the difference between these user types.

 Here you can see the user is set as an SFTP user.

-Here you can see the user is set as an SFTP user.
-You can change the user to a Shell user so it has SSH access by clicking thelink.
+Here you can see the user is set as an SSH user.